Table of Contents

 That said, there are ways to avoid registration.
 Either by making sure that the product you’re offering is not classified as a security or by seeking a registration exemption for that offering.
 In order to decide the right approach, the first thing you need to understand is how the SEC determines what qualifies as a security.

-How the SEC Determines What is a Security
+How the SEC Determines if a Token is a Security

-To determine whether or not something is a security, the SEC uses what is known as the “Howey test”, which was established by the US Supreme Court in a famous case in Florida (SEC vs. Howey).
+To determine whether or not a token or any other investment product is a security, the SEC uses what is known as the “Howey test”.
+This was established by the US Supreme Court in a famous case in Florida (SEC vs. Howey).

 In Howey, tourists had been solicited to buy plots of land with orange trees and promised that the oranges would be cultivated and marketed for them by the Howey Company.
 These tourists were interested in the financial returns the Howey Company promised and it seems the Howey Company delivered as promised, earning its investors between 10% to 20% profits each year.